 Ponzi Schemes and SEC Whistleblower Awards

 Under the SEC Whistleblower Program, eligible whistleblowers may receive an award for providing the SEC with original information about any violation of the federal securities laws, including information about a Ponzi scheme.
 If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive 10% to 30% of the monetary sanctions collected as a whistleblower award.
-The largest SEC whistleblower awards to date are $50 million and $33 million.

 What is a Ponzi Scheme?

 The SEC defines a Ponzi scheme as “an investment fraud that involves the payment of purported returns to existing investors from funds contributed by new investors.”
 Ponzi schemes typically collapse when the fraudsters operating the scheme are unable to recruit new investors and a large number of investors ask to cash out.